 Fortinet’s hardware-driven firewalls are some of the most respected in the industry and some of the most secure.
-Not only does it have a powerful software backbone that offers a variety of important protections for both midsize and small businesses, but it is one of the few companies that has designed its own application-specific integrated circuits (ASIC) processors.
-These security chips are purpose-built to offer high-speed network management, with the ability to scale up as your business grows, without compromising security.
+Not only does the company have a powerful software backbone that offers a variety of important protections for both midsize and small businesses, but it is one of the few companies that has designed its own application-specific integrated circuits (ASIC) processors.
+These security chips are purpose-built to offer high-speed network management, with the ability to scale up as your business grows without compromising security.

-For small businesses, Fortinet offers a variety of great routers, each with support for its Next Generation Firewall protection.
-They offer varied bandwidths for different functions which you’ll need to decide upon based on your businesses’ unique requirements, but all of them can enjoy Fortinet’s strong firewall and a number of other protective features.
+For small businesses, Fortinet offers a variety of great routers, each with support for its Next-Generation Firewall protection.
+They offer varied bandwidths for different functions, which you’ll need to choose based on your businesses’ unique requirements.
+Still, all of them can enjoy Fortinet’s strong firewall and several other protective features.

-Management is through a singular console that keeps all wired and wireless connections grouped together for simple and comprehensive oversight at all times.
-It’s all managed in the cloud too, so remote operation is entirely possible no matter your business needs.
+Management is through a singular console that keeps all wired and wireless connections grouped for simple and comprehensive oversight at all times.
+It’s all managed in the cloud, too, so remote operation is entirely possible no matter your business needs.

 Arguably the best way to take advantage of what Fortinet offers, though, is through its Security Fabric package, designed specifically for small businesses.
 It offers a comprehensive solution that includes endpoint device protection, a strong firewall, and improved security for individual devices and applications.

-You can request a demonstration or a quote direct from Fortinet.
+You can request a demonstration or a quote directly from Fortinet.